getgud-io/cpp-getgud-sdk/README.md

 ### Description of the Config fields

 #### General API connection fields
-- `streamGameURL`: The link to Getgud API which will be used to send actions, chat and reports for live matches.
+- `streamGameURL`: The link to Getgud API which will be used to send actions, chat, and reports for live matches.
 - `updatePlayersURL`: The link to Getgud API which will be used to send Player Update events to Getgud.
 - `sendReportsURL`: The link to Getgud API which will be used to send Reports for finished Matches.
-- `throttleCheckUrl`: The link to Getgud API which will be used to throttle check each match before sending it's actions, reports and chat to us.
+- `throttleCheckUrl`: The link to Getgud API which will be used to throttle check each match before sending its actions, reports, and chat to us.
 It is a way for Getgud to tell SDK if this match is interesting for it or not.
-- `logLevel`: Log level setting, in other words how much you want to log into the log file.
+- `logLevel`: Log level setting, in other words, how much you want to log into the log file.
   - `FULL`: Log everything
   - `WARN_AND_ERROR`: Log all errors and warnings
   - `_ERROR`: Log all errors
   - `FATAL`: Log only fatal errors

 #### Offline Report Sending fields
 - `reportsMaxBufferSizeInBytes`: Maximum size of the reports buffer in bytes for sending reports for finished matches.
-If the size of report buffer fills to quick all the next reports you send to us will be disregarded. `(0, 10000000)` bytes.
+If the size of Report buffer fills too quickly all the next reports you send to us will be disregarded. `(0, 10000000)` bytes.
 - `maxReportsToSendAtOnce`: Maximum number of reports for offline matches that will be sent to Getgud at once. `(0, 100)` reports.

 #### Player Update fields
 - `playersMaxBufferSizeInBytes`: Maximum size of the player updates buffer in bytes for sending player updates.
-If the size of player updates buffer fills to quick all the next player updates you send to us will be disregarded. `(0, 10000000)` bytes.
+If the size of Player Update buffer fills too quickly all the next player updates you send to us will be disregarded. `(0, 10000000)` bytes.
 - `maxPlayerUpdatesToSendAtOnce`: Maximum number of player updates that will be sent to Getgud at once. `(0, 100)` reports.

 #### Live Games and Matches fields
 - `gameSenderSleepIntervalMilliseconds`: Sleep time of every Game Sender. `(0, 5000)` milliseconds.
 - `apiTimeoutMilliseconds`: API timeout in milliseconds, the maximum time the data transfer is allowed to complete. `(0, 20000)` milliseconds.
 - `apiWaitTimeMilliseconds`: The SDK will be trying to send the game packet for this time frame.
-So it will do K attempts to send packet, each attempt will have a timeout of `apiTimeoutMilliseconds`, and when it fails it will try to send again until wait time is over. `(0, 20000)` milliseconds.
+So it will do K attempts to send the packet, each attempt will have a timeout of `apiTimeoutMilliseconds`, and when it fails it will try to send again until the wait time is over. `(0, 20000)` milliseconds.
 - `packetMaxSizeInBytes`: Maximum size of a game packet in bytes to send to Getgud. `(0, 2000000)` bytes.
 - `actionsBufferMaxSizeInBytes`: Maximum size of the actions buffer in bytes.
-We use action buffer to transfer actions from GetGudSdk to one of the Game Senders. `(500, 100000000)` bytes.
+We use Action Buffer to transfer actions from GetGudSdk to one of the Game Senders. `(500, 100000000)` bytes.
 - `gameContainerMaxSizeInBytes`: Maximum size of the game container in bytes.
 We use Game Container to transfer metadata of Games and Matches to one of the Game Senders. `(500, 500000000)` bytes.
 - `maxGames`: Maximum number of live Games allowed at once. `(1, 100)` games.
 - `maxMatchesPerGame`: Maximum number of live Matches per live Game. `(1, 100)` matches.
 - `minPacketSizeForSendingInBytes`: Minimum size of a packet required for sending to Getgud in bytes. `(500, 1500000)` bytes.
-- `packetTimeoutInMilliseconds`: If a live Game is not getting any action in this time frame, the game packet to Getgud will be sent even though its size is less then `minPacketSizeForSendingInBytes`. `(500, 10000)` milliseconds.
+- `packetTimeoutInMilliseconds`: If a live Game is not getting any action in this time frame, the game packet to Getgud will be sent even though its size is less than `minPacketSizeForSendingInBytes`. `(500, 10000)` milliseconds.
 - `gameCloseGraceAfterMarkEndInMilliseconds`: Grace period in milliseconds after marking a game as ended before closing it.
 This is done to accumulate some actions which may still not be in the game packet. `(0, 200000)` milliseconds.
-- `liveGameTimeoutInMilliseconds`: If the live game didn't receive any actions for this time in millliseconds we will close it. `(0, 300000)` milliseconds.
+- `liveGameTimeoutInMilliseconds`: If the live game didn't receive any actions for this time in milliseconds we will close it. `(0, 300000)` milliseconds.
 - `hyperModeFeatureEnabled`: Flag to enable or disable the hypermode feature.
-Hyper mode allows to spawn more than 1 Game Sender threads in case Action Buffer or Game Container become too large. `true, false`
+Hyper mode allows spawning more than 1 Game Sender thread in case the Action Buffer or Game Container becomes too large. `true, false`
 - `hyperModeMaxThreads`: Maximum number of threads allowed in hypermode.
 In other words how many Game Senders can we have active. `(1, 20)` threads.
 - `hyperModeAtBufferPercentage`: Percentage of buffer usage to trigger hypermode.
-If action buffer or game container usage is larger then this %, SDK will start spawning extra threads. `(10, 90)` %.
+If action buffer or game container usage is larger than this %, SDK will start spawning extra threads. `(10, 90)` %.
 - `hyperModeUpperPercentageBound`: Upper percentage bound for buffer usage in hypermode, at this % usage SDK will have `hyperModeMaxThreads` activated. `(30, 90)` %.
-- `hyperModeThreadCreationStaggerMilliseconds`: Time interval between creation of consecutive threads (Game senders) in hypermode in milliseconds. `(0, 10000)` milliseconds.
+- `hyperModeThreadCreationStaggerMilliseconds`: Time interval between the creation of consecutive threads (Game senders) in hypermode in milliseconds. `(0, 10000)` milliseconds.

 ## Logging

 SDK will log all its actions depending on what `logLevel` you set up in the config file.
-You should also set up env variable `LOG_FILE_PATH` with the path to file where SDK will log data, otherwise the logging will not work.
+You should also set up env variable `LOG_FILE_PATH` with the path to the file where SDK will log data, otherwise, the logging will not work.

 ## Usage